Reshma Saujani: Politics

-Saujani founded "South Asians for Kerry" during the 2004 presidential election.

-Saujani served on the National Finance Board for Hillary Clinton during Clinton's campaign for president in 2008.
-Following the primaries, she was named Vice-Chair of the New York delegation at the 2008 Democratic National Convention in Denver.
+Saujani was on the National Finance Board for Hillary Clinton during Clinton's campaign for president in 2008.
+Following the primaries, she was named vice-chair of the New York delegation at the 2008 Democratic National Convention in Denver.

-Saujani has also contributed to the Huffington Post and WNYC.

-She has been featured on NY1, MSNBC, FOX, and CNBC.

 In September 2011, she was named one of City & States "40 under 40" for being a young influential member of New York City politics.

 2010 House election

-Saujani challenged incumbent Democratic Representative Carolyn Maloney in the 2010 House elections.
+Saujani challenged incumbent Democratic Representative Carolyn Maloney for the New York's 14th congressional district in the 2010 House elections.
 Saujani's previous work for and link to Wall Street firms was seen as a liability to her credibility and acceptance by Democratic primary voters.
 Saujani won the support of Jack Dorsey, co-founder and chairman of Twitter; Randi Zuckerberg, director of market development for Facebook and sister of Facebook co-founder Mark Zuckerberg; Alexis Maybank, co-founder of Gilt Groupe; and Chris Hughes, co-founder of Facebook.
 Saujani outraised Maloney by almost a 2-to-1 margin in the last quarter of 2009, when Maloney had ceased fundraising following the death of her husband, Clifton Maloney, who in September had died unexpectedly on a mountain-climbing expedition in the Himalayas.
 Saujani's candidacy received the backing of prominent Upper East Side political fundraisers, including Cathy Lasry, Maureen White, and White's husband, financier Steven Rattner.

 A poll commissioned in the spring of 2010 by the Maloney campaign showed Saujani trailing Maloney by more than 68 points.
 The same poll found Maloney to hold a favorable rating of 86%.
 Saujani's campaign mailed a flyer to voters implicating Maloney as one of eight House members investigated for taking donations from special interests.
 Maloney won the primary by receiving 81% of the vote to Saujani's 19%, winning the Manhattan, Queens, and Roosevelt Island portions of the district across the board by decisive margins.
 Saujani received 6,231 votes, despite her campaign's expenditure of $1.3 million, spending more than $213 for every vote she received.

 Saujani's campaign was the first political campaign to use technology tools such as Square, Inc.